-At the graduate level, we offer MA in Mathematics, MA in Statistics, and PhD in Mathematics.
+At the graduate level, we offer MA in Mathematics (including a track in Applied Statistics) and PhD in Mathematics.

 Both our MA and PhD programs encourages breadth across subjects in mathematics.
 In particular, both programs require courseworks from at least three different areas among the five areas of concentration in the department.

 Typically, an MA degree is finished in two years.
 The MA in Mathematics degree entails 8 graduate courses (32 credit hours) with certain area distribution and minimum grade requirements, and either an MA oral examination or MA thesis.
 Information about the MA track in Applied Statistics can be found on this website: http://www.math.binghamton.edu/mas